DOWNSIZING – The Environmental Way

 You can help the agencies all year long.
 Listings on the website are updated regularly throughout the year as the needs of the agencies change, so please check back often.
 Thank you!

 The Volunteer Forum and the American Red Cross produced the first Community Wishbook in 1966.
 The Junior League of Rochester (JLR) took over the reins in 1985.
 From 1993 through 1996, the JLR collaborated with the Greater Rochester Section of the National Council of Jewish Women (NCJW) in organizing and distributing the Wishbook.

 After a two-year hiatus, the publication was revived in 1999 by local volunteers Nona and Jim Maurer.
 In the year 2000, they established a not-for-profit 501(c)(3) corporation called Helping Community Charities for the specific purpose of producing the Wishbook.

 In the years since 1999, detailed indexes of items needed and volunteers needed were added to the printed Wishbook to make it easier for users to connect with agencies.
 The agencies are contacted before the printing of the Wishbook in the fall of each year to make sure their information is up to date.

-A special thanks is due to Messenger Post Media, and to their predecessors, Wolfe Community Newspapers, for sponsoring and printing the Wishbook since the early 1990s.
-Thanks also to numerous other sponsors throughout the years, including current major sponsor MVP Health Care, whose support has helped make it possible to print the Wishbook and distribute it to the public.
+Thanks to current sponsors Ronald McDonald House and Van Bortel Auto Dealerships;∫ for helping to bring you the 2015-2016 printed Wishbook.
+And a very special thanks to Messenger Post Media, and their predecessor, Wolfe Community Newspapers, for sponsoring and printing the Wishbook since the early 1990s.
+Thanks also to numerous other sponsors throughout the years whose support has helped make it possible to print the Wishbook and distribute it to the public.

 About the Wishbook Website